t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 This is the entry point for your API and exposes the tRPC router.
 Normally, you won't touch this file very much, but if you need to, for example, enable CORS middleware or similar, it's useful to know that the exported `createNextApiHandler` is a [Next.js API handler](https://nextjs.org/docs/api-routes/introduction) which takes a [request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
 This means that you can wrap the `createNextApiHandler` in any middleware you want.
 See below for an [example snippet](#enabling-cors) of adding CORS.

-### 📄 `server/trpc/context.ts`
+### 📄 `server/api/trpc.ts`

+This file is split up in two parts, context creation and tRPC initialization:

-This file is where you define the context that is passed to your tRPC procedures.
+1. We define the context that is passed to your tRPC procedures.
 Context is data that all of your tRPC procedures will have access to, and is a great place to put things like database connections, authentication information, etc. In create-t3-app we use two functions, to enable using a subset of the context when we do not have access to the request object.

 - `createContextInner`: This is where you define context which doesn't depend on the request, e.g. your database connection.
 You can use this function for [integration testing](#sample-integration-test) or [ssg-helpers](https://trpc.io/docs/v10/ssg-helpers) where you don't have a request object.

 - `createContext`: This is where you define context which depends on the request, e.g. the user's session.
 You request the session using the `opts.req` object, and then pass the session down to the `createContextInner` function to create the final context.

-### 📄 `server/trpc/trpc.ts`

-This is where you initialize tRPC and define reusable [procedures](https://trpc.io/docs/v10/procedures) and [middlewares](https://trpc.io/docs/v10/middlewares).
+2. We initialize tRPC and define reusable [procedures](https://trpc.io/docs/v10/procedures) and [middlewares](https://trpc.io/docs/v10/middlewares).
 By convention, you shouldn't export the entire `t`-object but instead, create reusable procedures and middlewares and export those.

 You'll notice we use `superjson` as [data transformer](https://trpc.io/docs/v10/data-transformers).
 This makes it so that your data types are preserved when they reach the client, so if you for example send a `Date` object, the client will return a `Date` and not a string which is the case for most APIs.

-### 📄 `server/trpc/router/*.ts`
+### 📄 `server/api/routers/*.ts`

 This is where you define the routes and procedures of your API.
-By convention, you [create separate routers](https://trpc.io/docs/v10/router) for related procedures, then [merge](https://trpc.io/docs/v10/merging-routers) all of them into a single app router in `server/trpc/router/_app.ts`.
+By convention, you [create separate routers](https://trpc.io/docs/v10/router) for related procedures.

+### 📄 `server/api/root.ts`

+Here we merge all the sub-routers defined in `routers/**` [merge](https://trpc.io/docs/v10/merging-routers) into a single app router.

-### 📄 `utils/trpc.ts`
+### 📄 `utils/api.ts`

 This is the frontend entry point for tRPC.
 This is where you'll import the router's **type definition** and create your tRPC client along with the react-query hooks.
 Since we enabled `superjson` as our data transformer on the backend, we need to enable it on the frontend as well.
 This is because the serialized data from the backend is deserialized on the frontend.